ThirtySomething/Weatherstation/Readme.md

 ## Client

 The client project part is responsible for dealing with the data of the weatherstation.

-### Implementation details

-- The Tinkerforge library is pulled as [NuGet Package][TFNuGet].
-- A mechanism to simplify the handling of config files is implemented:
-  - The <code>ConfigSaver</code> interface is mandatory for each config settings.
-  - The <code>ConfigLoader</code> generic, also mandatory for each config settings.
-  - See <code>ClientConfig</code> how to apply the previous mentioned parts.
-- A plugin system, based on this article of [Christoph Gattnar][Plugin].
-There are two types of plugins:
-  - <code>ISensor</code> plugins are responsible for reading data of the sensors.
-They are data producers.
-  - <code>IDataSink</code> plugins are responsible for working with the data.
-They are data consumers.
+See [here](./Client/Readme.md) fore more details.

 ### ToDos

-- Remember to remove <code>M2MqttDotnetCore</code> NuGet package at client before publish
+- Remember to remove [M2MqttDotnetCore][NGMQTT] NuGet package at client before publish
 - Implement server part, consists of
   - MQTT client subscribing to the same topic as MQTT plugin
   - Writing data to database (MySQL, MariaDB, SQLite, ...)